wulman16/sinatra-project/readme.md

 Using the adapter pattern, allow your users to hit the API and get restaurant objects returned.
 Once your adapter pattern is working effectively, feel free to tool around with the API.

 To use the API, you'll need an api key from Yelp.
 Follow the instructions provided by Yelp and place your api key in a file named `config/api_key.rb` as the variable `API_KEY`.
 Do not commit this file!

+To make requests with the api, follow the instructions provided by the gem project [here](https://github.com/erikgrueter1/yelp-fusion)